mzch/vmmaestro/README.md

 Create acl file for bridge interfaces in ```/etc/qemu```.
 (See ```sample/etc/qemu/bridge.conf```)

 #### Step 10
-Create lvm partitions or files for VM as you prefer.
+Create lvm partitions or files for VM as you specified in the vm config file(s).

 #### Step 11
 Type ```vmmaestro start vm-name``` and enjoy!